The Best Hiking Trails Near Hamilton and Halton For Families

 650 Governors Road, Dundas | website | $10 per vehicle

 Hamilton is home to some of the best hiking trails in Ontario.
 This trail is a favourite for our family because there is so much to see along the way.
-The enormous trees offer a ton of shade as you walk, and I’m certain the temperatures were at least 5 degrees cooler in their shady canopy.
+The trees offer a ton of shade.
+I’m certain the temperatures were at least 5 degrees cooler in their shady canopy.

 The trail is smooth ground for the most part, and I saw some families easily pushing their strollers.
-Along the path we walked, called the main loop, you’ll come across the replica of a Victorian railway station that serves as the area’s Trail Centre.
+Along the main loop, you’ll come across the replica of a Victorian railway station that serves as the area’s Trail Centre.
 It’s also home to washrooms.

-Adjacent to it is a remnant of the Toronto, Hamilton and Buffalo Railway track, with a 1929 executive coach car and a 1931 baggage car donated by the Canadian Pacific Railway.
-Lots of education and photo opportunities.
-We love seeing equestrians – folks on horseback!
-My kids had never seen horses being ridden in the wild like that.
-Dogs on leashes are welcome, too.
+Adjacent to it is a piece of the old Toronto, Hamilton and Buffalo Railway track, with a 1929 executive coach car and a 1931 baggage car.
+Both were donated by the Canadian Pacific Railway.
+We love catching equestrians riding horseback through the woods.
+If you have a dog, they are welcome as long as they stay on a leash.

-Streams and creeks drew the kid’s attention as we kept making our way to the Hermitage Ruins.
-Wow, they did not disappoint.
+Streams caught our attention as we made our way to the Hermitage Ruins.
 The magnificent stone mansion was built in 1855 by George Gordon Browne Leith, an immigrant from Scotland.
 The bricks used in its building originated from the Dundas Valley clay; limestone was quarried at the Credit River valley.

 The Hermitage burned down in 1934.
 After that, Leith’s daughter built a much smaller house among the ruins and lived there until her death in 1942.
-To prevent further deterioration, the ruins were stabilized using wooden braces.
-Hopefully they will be intact for years to come.
+The ruins have been reinforced using wooden braces to prevent further wear.
+Hopefully, they will be intact for years to come.

 Trains are just one of the many sights to see while exploring Dundas Valley Conservation Area